njcamp-lab/MM_spectra/README.md

 ## Descriptive modeling

-The code for our description of the associations of the spectra with other variables (Figure 7) is contained in the R markdown file: `descriptive_models.Rmd`.
+The code for our description of the associations of the spectra with other variables (Figure 7) is contained in the R markdown file: `descriptive_models.html`.

 ## Added predictive value (APV)